San José, Mora, Costa Rica

 What’s the role of psilocybin in this journey?

-Psilocybin is both mirror and teacher.
+Psilocybin in this journey is like both a mirror and teacher.
 It can help you see the patterns you live by, the beliefs you carry, and the emotions you’ve held.
 Although mushrooms are not just about insight: they invite connection with your body, with nature, with others, and with the mystery of life itself.

 What if I’ve never worked with psilocybin before?